The Law of Supply and Demand in property.

 Like a roof over their head!!!!!!!!!!!!!!!!!!!!!

-Now clearly over the last year and a half oil prices have tumbled but that isn’t because people are not using oil.
-Its because the US has discovered and implemented fracking.
+Now just a couple of years ago oil prices tumbled but that isn’t because people are not using oil.
+Its because the US discovered and implemented fracking.
 But that actually proves our point.
-The price of oil has plummetted because of a lack of demand for that kind of oil.
+The price of oil plummetted because of a potential oversupply.

-Now clearly that could happen to property prices if everybody suddenly decided it was ok to live in a tent, instead of a house or apartment.
+Now clearly that could happen to property prices if everybody suddenly decided it was ok to live in a tent, instead of a house or apartment (or our Government suddenly found £3-4Trillion to build us enough houses.)

 But everybody has to live somewhere and in this country that tends to be a house or an apartment and I don’t know about you but I don’t see that changing anytime soon.